Laths1/Big_5/README.md

 ### **Documentation:**
 All methods/functions must include descriptive information about the method operations,parameters and return.
+All single line comments apply to code directly underneath.

 **Single line comment:** //everything to the right of the slashes is a comment.